 Groupe Rémabec is a major forest products company operating in Quebec, with a focus on timber harvesting and wood processing.
 Groupe Rémabec harvests more than three million cubic metres of lumber yearly and operates ten wood processing plants.

-The project is being financed by partner equity, funding from the Government of Canada (Sustainable Development Technology Canada and the Department of Natural Resources Canada), and Investissement Quebec, the leading Quebec Provincial financing corporation.
+The project was financed by partner equity, funding from the Government of Canada (Sustainable Development Technology Canada and the Department of Natural Resources Canada), and Investissement Quebec, the leading Quebec Provincial financing corporation.
 Ensyn owns 50% of the equity of the project.

 The Côte-Nord Project will convert approximately 65,000 dry metric tons per year of cellulosic woody biomass from local sources to biocrude.
 The biocrude will be sold to customers in the U.S. Northeast and in Eastern Canada for heating purposes and as a renewable feedstock for petroleum refineries for the production of low carbon transportation fuels.

 The RTP biomass conversion units have been engineered by Honeywell UOP through a contract signed with Envergent Technologies.

 The Côte-Nord Project is the first RTP facility purpose-built for the production of biocrude used for heating, cooling and refinery applications.
 Ensyn’s RTP technology has been in commercial use for over 25 years, producing biocrude used for food ingredients, with by-product liquids being used for industrial heating.

 Dr. Graham’s Speech (French), Port-Cartier, July 13, 2016